wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Oh Uncle, you are a rascal, it's me, your favourite nephew, Gideon.

-**_Lord Naff_** : Gideon!?
-Marjorie's lad, the malingering neer-do-well?
+**_Lord Naff_** : Gideon?
+Gideon!!!?
+Marjorie's lad?
+The malingering neer-do-well?
 The good-for-nothing work-shy slouch?
 The treacherous two-faced con-man?

 **_Gideon_** : Woah woah, that's a bit strong guv.